dreamportdev/Osdev-Notes/05_Scheduling/03_Processes_And_Threads.md

 Let's talk about how threads fit in with the current design.
 Currently each process is both a process and a thread.
 We'll need to move some of the fields of the `process_t` struct into a `thread_t` struct, and then maintain a list a threads per-process.

 As for what a thread is (and what fields we'll need to move): A thread is commonly the smallest unit the scheduler will interact with.
-A process can bes one or multiple threads, but a thread always belongs to a single process.
+A process can be composed by one or multiple threads, but a thread always belongs to a single process.

 Threads within the same process share a lot of things: